 Who is thinking about helping them or giving them some treats of the season?

 How about you?
-Do you have time or money to give to help other seniors during the holiday season but don’t know where to look?
+Do you have time or money to give to help seniors in your community during the holiday season but don’t know where to look?

 Programs Helping Seniors in Need